Swiss right-to-die group gets green light for new suicide room

-* Aquinox Pharmaceuticals says plans to provide guidance on top line data availability from leadership 301 trial in early August

-ZURICH, July 6 A Swiss organisation that helps terminally ill people take their own lives and defends their right to refuse medical treatment said on Monday local authorities had allowed it to open another room for assisted suicides.
+ZURICH A Swiss organization that helps terminally ill people take their own lives and defends their right to refuse medical treatment said on Monday local authorities had allowed it to open another room for assisted suicides.

 Exit, which provides lethal drugs to help people die, said the Basel canton's local building council had dismissed objections to its plan to convert part of its office in Binning, Switzerland, into an assisted suicide room.